isx45128227/MongoVsPostgres/documentacio.md

     (SELECT data_seguidor,id_usuari_seguidor FROM seguidors WHERE id_usuari=id_usuari_seguit) followers) as seguidors FROM usuaris) users ORDER BY users.id_usuari;' > /tmp/users.json`

-* Obtain tweets data and redirect the output to a file, in order2 to have all tweets information (user password is **jupiter**).
+* Obtain tweets data and redirect the output to a file, in order to have all tweets information (user password is **jupiter**).

     `psql -p 5432 -U postgres -d twitter -c 'SELECT row_to_json(tweets) FROM (SELECT id_tweet AS "_id",